Page last updated: 01 July 2026

 Possible actions include:

-Civil proceedings - For serious contraventions; proof on balance of probabilities.
+• Civil proceedings - For serious contraventions; proof on balance of probabilities.

-Criminal proceedings - For intentional or reckless breaches; proof beyond reasonable doubt.
+• Criminal proceedings - For intentional or reckless breaches; proof beyond reasonable doubt.

 What is a section 25 notice?

 A section 25 notice is similar to the Commerce Commission's section 98 notice.
-It's a legal notice that allows the FMA to require any person to provide information or documents if needed to carry out its responsibilities.
+It's a legal notice that allows the FMA to require any person to provide information or documents if needed to carry out our responsibilities.

 Other Questions

-Do you anticipate any changes to the cost of borrowing as a result of these changes?
+Does the FMA anticipate any changes to the cost of borrowing as a result of these changes?

 Will there be levies for credit providers?

 Absolutely.
-The FMA is an engagement-led regulator, and similar to the Commerce Commission's approach, we will work closely with the consumer advisory sector.
+The FMA is an engagement-led regulator, and similar to the Commerce Commission's approach, we work closely with the consumer advisory sector.
 Our approach is to focus on areas where we see the greatest potential for harm, so we can make the biggest difference for consumers.

 We engage in several ways, including: